nicefellow1234/cx-interns-3m-projects-app/README.md

 # cx-interns-3m-projects-app

+A project and tasks management app created in Next.js (Frontend) & Strapi (Backend).

 Clone the repo and follow the instructions below to get a working app:

 Make sure to run `start-app.bat` to start next & strapi app both at the same time by double clicking on it.